niplav/site/range_and_forecasting_accuracy.md

 forecasts made on each question and evaluating the performance of forecasts on that question.

-Question 1 has a range of 24h, and question 2 has a range of 8760h.
+Question 1 has a range of 24h, and question 2 has a range of 168h.
-The Brier score for predictions on question 1 is 0.05, and the Brier score for predictions on question 2 is 0.54125.
+The Brier score for predictions on question 1 is 0.05, and the Brier score for predictions on question 2 is 0.63125.
 In this case, a higher range seems to be worse for performance on questions (Brier scores are lower/better for question 1).

+In the chart above, the relation between range and accuracy between questions would be the mauve line (which here turns out to be nearly identical to the relation between range and accuracy between forecasts).

 ### Judging Within Questions